Simple Aim Assist

 The radius of the Bullet Magnetism Assist Zone.

-Camera Snap Radius
+Camera Magnetism Radius

 The radius of the Camera Snap Assist Zone.

-Stickiness Radius
+Camera Stickiness Radius

 The radius of the Stickiness Assist Zone.